 - Have staff who have adequate knowledge and experience of regulation;

 - Have a website which is at a fairly advanced stage of development – the FCA may ask for a demonstration of how it works.

 Firms therefore cannot take their foot off the pedal once authorised.
-We have experience in the crowdfunding/P2P market and are well placed to help you both understand what is required and test that you are meeting the current requirements and help you understand the potential impact of the latest proposals.
+We have experience in the crowdfunding/P2P market and are well placed to help you both understand what is required, test that you are meeting the current requirements and help you understand the potential impact of the latest proposals.